Akane (apple)

 'Akane', also known as 'Tokyo Rose', 'Tohoku No.3' and 'Prime Red', is a Japanese cultivar of domesticated apple, that according to Orange Pippin is one of the best early season apples.

-'Akane' was developed by the Morika Experimental Station of Japan sometime between 1900 and 1949, by crossing a Jonathan apple with a Worcester Pearmain, and was introduced to the United States in 1937, where it is very popular.
+'Akane' was developed by the Morioka Experimental Station of Japan sometime in 1939, by crossing a Jonathan apple with a Worcester Pearmain, and was introduced to the United States, where it is very popular.

 Description

 'Akane' is of moderately good disease resistance, best at warm climates but tolerates cold also.
 It flowers mid-late season, and should be harvested early-mid season.
 It is self-sterile and needs to be cross pollinated.

 It produces heavy crop of variable sized fruits, usually more to the smaller side, but good sized apples can be obtained by thinning.